armino-dev/test-me-not/README.md

 ## Usage

-Since is a completely useless app, I have added here a totally useless paragraph.
+Since this is a completely useless app, I have added here a totally useless paragraph.
 No usage at all.

 ## Installation